 The crew of the Nebuchadnezzar.

 The protagonist of the film series and the Chosen One to liberate mankind from the virtual world where the machines have imprisoned them.
 His Matrix identity is Thomas A. Anderson, a software company office employee and computer hacker.
-He gets freed from The Matrix by Morpheus and his gang, and gradually learns about his destiny.
+He gets freed from the Matrix by Morpheus and his crew, and gradually learns about his destiny.

-- The Ace: Morpheus might be the captain of the ship, but Neo is the star player.
+- The Ace: Morpheus might be the captain of the Nebuchadnezzar, but Neo's the star player.

-- All-Loving Hero: Was designed by the Machines to behave this way so that he would save humanity and continue the status quo.
+- All-Loving Hero: Turns out he was designed by the Machines to behave this way so that he would save humanity and continue the status quo.

 - AM/FM Characterization: In his first scene, he's listening to "Dissolved Girl" by Massive Attack on his headphones.